 Dr. Jaynes teaches a variety of English general education literature courses as well as rhetoric and composition.
-He also teaches in the Women's Studies Program, the UHON Program, and the Learning and Leadership doctoral program.
-Courses he has designed and delivered include Ecofeminism and American Masculinities (Women's Studies), Popular Horror Fiction (UHON), and Power, Gender and Influence (LEAD).
-He has lectured nationally on animal ethics and feminism, and his academic and creative writing has appeared in dozens of diverse outlets.
-He is the author of Elephants among us: two performing elephants in 20th century America (2013, Earth Books).
-He has been named Walker Center for Teaching and Learning Faculty Learning Design Fellow for 2017-2019.
-During this fellowship, he will investigate online instructional design along with his dissertation focus of human learning theory and instructional delivery style.
-He is also a Quality Matters Master Reviewer.
-Dr. Jaynes also Co-Founded the Awake and Engage(d) Documentary Film Series and is the founder of The Lunar Forum.
+He also teaches in the Women, Gender, and Sexuality Studies Program, and the UTC Honors College.
+Courses he has designed and delivered include Ecofeminism and American Masculinities (WSTU), Popular Horror Fiction (UHON), and Power, Gender and Influence (LEAD).
+He has lectured nationally on animal ethics and feminism, and his academic and creative work has appeared in dozens of diverse outlets.
+He is the single author of Elephants Among Us: Two Performing Elephants in 20th Century America (2013, Earth Books).
+Dr. Jaynes also co-founded the long-running Awake and Engage(d) Documentary Film Series and is the founder of The Lunar Forum.

 Research and/or Creative Interests

-Instructional Delivery Style Human Learning Theory Creative Writing, Fiction Feminism, Animal Ethics, and many others
+Instructional Delivery Style, Human Learning Theory, Creative Writing, Fiction Feminism, Animal Ethics, and many others